jarpatus/teknologia_21_smilebot/README.md

 # Introduction
-Software for Teknologia 21 Amazing Robots -competition robot "smilebot".
+Software for Teknologia 21 Amazing Robots -competition robot "Smilebot".

 # Hardware
-Raspberry PI 3/4
+Raspberry PI 3/4 + Waveshare Stepper Motor HAT + SUNFOUNDER RGB 8x8 64 LED Matrix Panel + Camera Module or USB webcam.

-# Software
+# OS
-OS: Raspbian or equivalent (developed using Raspbian 10.9)
+Raspbian or equivalent (developed using Raspbian 10.9).

-For rgbmatrix enable I2C using raspi.config .
-Disable SPI and 1-Wire if enabled as they may interfere with GPIOs used by motor shield.
+For LED matrix enable I2C using raspi.config .
+Disable SPI and 1-Wire as they may interfere with GPIOs used by motor shield.

 # Install
 sudo apt-get update